juxor/afaq/markdown/append138.md

-capitalist power and profits (as Murray Bookchin argues, it is an error to depict this _"revolutionary era and its democratic aspirations as 'bourgeois,' an imagery that makes capitalism a system more committed to freedom, or even ordinary civil liberties, than it was historically"_ [**From Urbanisation to Cities**, p.
+capitalist power and profits (as Murray Bookchin argues, it is an error to depict this _"revolutionary era and its democratic aspirations as 'bourgeois,' an imagery that makes capitalism a system more committed to freedom, or even ordinary civil liberties, than it was historically"_ [ **From Urbanisation to Cities** , p.
 180f]).
-Takis Fotopoules, in his essay _"The Nation-state and the Market"_, indicates that the social forces at work in "freeing" the market did not represent a "natural" evolution towards freedom:
+Takis Fotopoules, in his essay _"The Nation-state and the Market"_ , indicates that the social forces at work in "freeing" the market did not represent a "natural" evolution towards freedom:

-> _"Contrary to what liberals and Marxists assert, marketisation of the economy was not just an evolutionary process, following the expansion of trade under mercantilism . . . modern [i.e. capitalist] markets did not evolve out of local markets and/or markets for foreign goods . . . the nation-state, which was just emerging at the end of the Middle Ages, played a crucial role creating the conditions for the 'nationalisation' of the market . . . and . .
+> _"Contrary to what liberals and Marxists assert, marketisation of the
+> economy was not just an evolutionary process, following the expansion of
+> trade under mercantilism . . . modern [i.e. capitalist] markets did not
+> evolve out of local markets and/or markets for foreign goods . . . the
+> nation-state, which was just emerging at the end of the Middle Ages, played
+> a crucial role creating the conditions for the 'nationalisation' of the
-. by freeing the market [i.e. the rich and proto-capitalists] from effective social control."_ [**Society and Nature**, Vol. 3, pp. 44-45]
+> market . . . and . . . by freeing the market [i.e. the rich and proto-
+> capitalists] from effective social control."_ [ **Society and Nature** ,
+> Vol. 3, pp. 44-45]

 The "freeing" of the market thus means freeing those who "own" most of the market (i.e. the wealthy elite) from _"effective social control,"_ but the rest of society was not as lucky.
-Peter Kropotkin makes a similar point in **Modern Science and Anarchism**, _"[w]hile giving the capitalist any degree of free scope to amass his wealth at the expense of the helpless labourers, the government has **nowhere** and **never**. . .afforded the labourers the opportunity 'to do as they pleased'."_ [**Kropotkin's Revolutionary Pamphlets**, p.
+Peter Kropotkin makes a similar point in **Modern Science and Anarchism** , _"[w]hile giving the capitalist any degree of free scope to amass his wealth at the expense of the helpless labourers, the government has **nowhere** and **never**. . .afforded the labourers the opportunity 'to do as they pleased'."_ [ **Kropotkin's Revolutionary Pamphlets** , p.
 182]

 The one essential form of support the "Libertarian" right wants the state (or "defence" firms) to provide capitalism is the enforcement of property rights